-The air compression bags press the top of your feet downward into the kneading rollers beneath your feet that work on the bottom of your soles.
+The air compression bags press the top of your feet down into the kneading rollers beneath your feet that work on the bottom of your soles.

-It’s definitely strong.
-If you like deep massages, you’re going to enjoy the sheer strength in this foot massager.
-In fact, many customers asked how to lower the pressure beyond the lowest setting.
-In order to do this, you’ll have to poke a needle in the air bags to deflate it a bit until you’re comfortable with the pressure.
+Many customers asked how to lower the pressure beyond the lowest setting.
+To do this, you’ll have to poke a needle in the airbags to deflate it a bit until you’re comfortable with the pressure.

 - Low Noise

 - Good for plantar fascitis